testdouble/test_data/README.md

 ```

 Since the `test_data` environment is designed to be used similarly to
-`development` (i.e. with a running server and interacting via a browser) the
+`development` (i.e. with a running server and interacting via a browser), any
+gems in your `:development` gem group should likely be included in a
-`:test_data` gem group should probably include everything that's available to
+`:test_data` gem group as well.
-the `:development` group.

 #### Configuring the gem and initializing the database

-The gem ships with a number of Rake tasks, including `test_data:install`, which
+The gem ships with a number of Rake tasks, including
-will generate the necessary configuration and initialize a `test_data` database:
+[test_data:install](#test_datainstall), which will generate the necessary
+configuration and initialize a `test_data` database:

 ```
 $ bin/rake test_data:install